mythaxis/mythaxis.github.io/content/issue-27/GraveofWindandLeaves.md

 Five Pavitra guards, nearly seven feet tall and masked in silver paint, oversaw the disembarkation.
 Their strange, serpentine hands clasped tall bladed spears.
 Like all their kind, they looked humanoid, but gender was impossible to tell.
 Black feathers sprouted from their heads, forearms, and calves, as black as a crows, and their snake-skin was the blinding white of untouched snow.

-Only their painted faces showed any color, which the in-flight education service changed with the season: crimson for Killing, pale yellow for Seeding, silver for Haunting, and cornflower blue for Temperance.
+Only their painted faces showed any color, which the in-flight education service said changed with the season: crimson for Killing, pale yellow for Seeding, silver for Haunting, and cornflower blue for Temperance.

 Borun was waiting for him, Borun who had arrived on Khatus over a year earlier with the most precious of cargos in his possession.
 During the wars, he provided shelter to those lost and wandering.
 Gave them water, clothed their backs, no questions asked and always with a smile.
 But now his eyes were ringed with dark circles and worry lines.
 He looked older.
 He looked tired.
 “It’s been a long time,” Borun said.